-Hybrid aside, the 1.4 D4-D diesel's 72.4mpg and 99g/km CO2 output make this version currently the most frugal Toyota Yaris.
+Hybrid aside, the 1.4 D4-D diesel's 72.4mpg and 99g/km CO2 output made this version the most frugal Toyota Yaris.
 Not that the 1.33-litre, petrol-fuelled car is disgraced here; its claimed combined-cycle mpg is 57.6, matched to a 114g/km CO2 score, and – unusually – our test car almost matched that claim on our touring test with a 51.2mpg result.
 The new 1.5-litre petrol unit is supposedly 12 percent more frugal than the engine it replaces with a claimed combined-cycle of 64.5mpg a CO2 score of 109g/km.

 The petrol-electric model boasts up to 85.6mpg on the combined cycle, depending on trim level specified.
 We found a 65mpg figure easy to acheive, which is not something that can be said of some other hybrids.
 Emissions of 75g/km are excellent too.